Open-Game-Standards-Alliance/Local-Telemetry-Standard/README.md

 ```

 - `gear`: Current gear of the vehicle.
-- `gearMax`: Max gear of the vehicle.
 - `speed`: Current speed of the vehicle.
-- `speed_max`: Maximum speed the vehicle can achieve.
 - `heading`: Current heading direction of the vehicle.
 - `elevator`, `aileron`, `rudder`, `dive_plane`: Control inputs for adjusting the vehicle's movement.
 - `rpm`: Current and maximum RPM of the vehicle's engine.